RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/worldnews/comments/1npqyab/russia_says_no_choice_but_war_after_trump_uturn/ng1bucp/

-Reddit messages to satire-wash and amusemnt-wash the deaths of Ukraine people standing up for democracy and freedom.
+Reddit messages to satire-wash and amusement-wash the deaths of Ukraine people standing up for democracy and freedom.
 To turn this into a Reddit comment section video game of entertainment.
-To dehumanize via satire-washing and comedy-washing the seious situations.
+To dehumanize via satire-washing and comedy-washing the serious situations.

 https://old.reddit.com/r/worldnews/comments/1npqyab/russia_says_no_choice_but_war_after_trump_uturn/ng1z9k4/

-Reminder: I have lived in 4 islamic nations and traveled to live in North Africa after my December 16, 2009 prediction of the Arab Spring.
-Every Muslim / Islam supporter in the world can go to social machines or create signs saying: We should have Litened to Malala's book that was published in October 2013.
-Instead of continuing to act like terrorisma nd war is acceptable in this world.
-But peole instead gre-rock Malala on social machines, as if MLK Jr and Malala are not good enough teachers.
+Reminder: I have lived in 4 Islamic nations and traveled to live in North Africa after my December 16, 2009 prediction of the Arab Spring.
+Every Muslim / Islam supporter in the world can go to social machines or create signs saying: We should have Lightened to Malala's book that was published in October 2013.
+Instead of continuing to act like terrorism and war is acceptable in this world.
+But people instead grey-rock Malala on social machines, as if MLK Jr and Malala are not good enough teachers.
 “If Christians, Hindus or Jews are really our enemies, as so many say, why are we Muslims fighting with each other?” ― Malala Yousafzai, I am Malala: The Story of the Girl Who Stood Up for Education and was Shot by the Taliban.
-Published October 8, 2013. a decade before October 7, 2013 terrorism attacks.
+Published October 8, 2013. a decade before October 7, 2023 terrorism attacks.
 But people never consider ending hate to be good enough messages to share on social media.
 We ALL need to be [asserting and repeating The 1954 Equation.](../Martin_Luther_King_Jr_quotes0.md)

 https://old.reddit.com/r/worldnews/comments/1npqyab/russia_says_no_choice_but_war_after_trump_uturn/ng1nc1f/